 Professional sisal fiber design that's endorsed by the British Darts Association.
 Includes sharp and durable darts, wide scoring areas, and thin wiring to get the most of the board surface without bouncing out or deflecting.
-Uses an easy-to-use leveling system that makes it work in just about any barroom, game room, or outdoor setting.
+Uses an easy-to-use leveling system that makes it work anywhere.

 A few users have reported that the sisal surface isn't quite even.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.